-According to section 12, Legal basis, the student may receive an acknowledgement in appreciation for his or her work in the form of a small payment from the internship host.
+According to section 14, Legal basis, the student may receive an acknowledgement in appreciation for his or her work in the form of a small payment from the internship host.
 The amount must not exceed DKK 3,000 a month and must not be offered as a pre-agreed amount similar to employment income.

 Prior to the internship, an agreement outlining the learning objectives of the internship will be prepared.
 To make sure that the internship meets these learning objectives, the internship company, the student and the educational institution collaborate on the terms and sign the agreement.
-The student is individually responsible for finding a relevant internship company.
+The student is individually responsible for finding a relevant internship company and having the agreement signed by all parties.
 The educational institution will prepare a list of internship companies and assists students in identifying relevant internship partners.